 Many prescription drugs can lead to seizures.
 In fact, prescription drugs are a leading cause of drug-induced seizures.
 These seizures can occur in people who have no history of epilepsy or seizures.

-In one study of calls made to a poison control center in California, the leading cause of drug-induced seizures was Wellbutrin (bupropion), an antidepressant and smoking-cessation aid.
-In this 2007 study, Wellbutrin accounted for 23 percent of cases of drug-induced seizures.
+In one study of calls made to a poison control center in California, the leading cause of drug-induced seizures was bupropion (sold under the brand name Wellbutrin), an antidepressant and smoking-cessation aid.
+In this 2007 study, buproprion accounted for 23 percent of cases of drug-induced seizures.

 Other antidepressants are also associated with drug-induced seizures.
 Collectively, antidepressants made up 41.9 percent of drug-induced seizure cases in the 2007 study.
 Researchers found that a class of prescription drugs known as tricyclic antidepressants made up 7.7 percent of seizures (down from 24.6 percent in 1993).
-Another antidepressant called Effexor (venlafaxine) made up 5.9 percent of seizures reported.
+Another antidepressant called venlafaxine (Effexor) made up 5.9 percent of seizures reported.